gvwilson/thirdbit/src/fiction/iffy/index.md

 Two dozen Rotherans stood at the base of the pier under the watchful eyes of yet another squad of Marines.
-Iffy recognized some of them
-as crew from the ships tied up on either side of the *Guinevere*.
+Iffy recognized some of the onlookers as crew from the ships tied up on either side of the *Guinevere*.
 Her cheeks burned under their curious stares.
 Some nodded,
 but no one said hello.

-They followed Doctor Johel and the G-80 to the harbor gate, where a short bus the same navy blue as the Marines' uniforms waited.
+They followed Doctor Johel and the G-80 to the harbor gate, where a short bus the same navy blue as the Marines' uniforms waited patiently.
 The G-80 stopped beside it to let Doctor Johel stand.
 "After you," she said,
 gesturing at its open door.